microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).

-    __Hint:__ In the sample request in the documentation (link above), look at the `\n` newline characters included in the HL7v2 payload.
+    __Hint:__ In the sample request in the documentation (link above), look at how the `\n` newline characters are placed in the HL7v2 payload.
 Add newline characters like these where needed in the HL7v2 message in the `Convert Data - HL7` request.

     *Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.